Kristina P. Brant, Ph.D.

 • BA, University of Chicago, 2014

-Through interdisciplinary, mixed-methods, community-engaged research and the development of research-informed Extension programs, my scholarship aims to explore and support the health of rural U.S. communities and families.
+Through mixed-methods, community-engaged research and the development of research-informed Extension programs, my scholarship aims to explore and support the health of two populations: rural communities and criminal-legal involved individuals and their families.

 Research Interests

-My core research program has two foci: I interrogate how rural families experience substance use, and I examine aspects of the rural risk environment that shape vulnerabilities to substance use-related harms and opportunities for recovery.
+My core research program has two foci: I interrogate how substance use is experienced by family units, and I examine aspects of local risk environments that shape vulnerabilities to substance use-related harms and opportunities for recovery.
 I take a particular geographic focus on rural Pennsylvania and the broader Appalachian region.
-Current projects explore the impacts of broadband access on substance use harms in rural Appalachia, the impacts of climate change-related flooding on substance use harms in rural Appalachia, the impacts of the opioid settlement in Pennsylvania, and access to MOUD and harm reduction in rural Pennsylvania.
+Current projects explore the impacts of broadband access on substance use harms in rural Appalachia, the impacts of climate change-related flooding on substance use harms in rural Appalachia, the impacts of the opioid settlement in Pennsylvania, and access to medications for opioid use disorder and harm reduction services in rural Pennsylvania.
+I am also currently engaged in a project examining a novel housing intervention for men who have recently been incarcerated for 10+ years.

-In past work, I have also studied primary care access in rural Pennsylvania, emergency food access in rural Pennsylvania, people's utilization of social support networks, and the impacts of Deferred Action for Childhood Arrivals.
+In past work, I have also studied primary care access in rural Pennsylvania, emergency food access in rural Pennsylvania, people's utilization of social support networks, and the impacts of the Deferred Action for Childhood Arrivals program.

-My work has been published in numerous sociology and substance use journals, including American Sociological Review and Russell Sage Foundation Journal of the Social Sciences.
-My projects have been funded by USDA NIFA, the Center for Rural Pennsylvania, and the National Science Foundation.
+My work has been published in numerous sociology and substance use journals, such as American Sociological Review and International Journal of Drug Policy.
+My projects have been funded by USDA NIFA, NIH, NSF, and the Center for Rural Pennsylvania.

 Extension Interests